abulavin/cs261/backend/docs/Trades/update_trade.md

 * **Notes:**

-  When a trade is updated, a copy of the old data is kept so that it can be report in future reports if neccesary.
+  When a trade is updated, a copy of the old data is kept (in the DerivativeTradeHistory table) so that it can be reported in future reports if neccesary.